Copper

 Where is copper found?

 Copper is found all over the world.
-We own and operate several copper mines in Chile, Olympic Dam in South Australia, and a proposed mine located in Arizona, US.
+We own and operate several copper mines in Chile, South Australia, and a proposed mine located in Arizona, US.

 How is copper mined?